Guide to Yelp Reviews

-- First, thank the reviewer for providing the review, whether it was a positive review or a negative review about their experience.
+- First, thank the reviewer for providing feedback about their experience.

 - Try and find something positive they said in their review and highlight it as a reflection of your business philosophy.

-- Address any negative review issues professionally and graciously.
+- Address any issues professionally and graciously.
 Don’t forget that your company’s reputation is worth more than a single disagreement!

 - Wrap up by letting them know you’ll be following up offline, either through a Yelp direct message, phone call, or email, or invite them back to show them how you’ve heard and addressed their concerns.

 While it may seem like an obvious best practice for any business, providing an amazing experience not only increases the number of positive reviews you receive but also benefits your bottom line.
 Customers who leave reviews tend to be on extreme ends of a spectrum-either very upset or very happy-in order to be motivated enough to go through the trouble of leaving a review.